 This perennial plant was originally native to India and cultivated in Southeast Asia.
 It can be done relatively quickly if you want to grow your turmeric plant.

 Can turmeric help you lose weight?

 Recent studies have looked at the active ingredient curcumin found in turmeric.
 Early results suggest that it effectively increased weight loss and reduced fat among overweight subjects.
 The study also found that turmeric helped reduce their waistlines and hip circumferences.
 These promising results are still needing to be verified.

 Why is turmeric yellow?

 Curcumin is the component of turmeric that gives the spice its bright yellow color.

 Can turmeric prevent cancer?

-It is too early to say “yes,” but studies are suggesting that turmeric may help prevent some types of cancers.
-Some studies have shown that curcumin may help to prevent several forms of cancer including breast, lung, stomach, liver, and colon because of its anti-inflammatory and antioxidant properties.
-It may stop the development of cancer by interfering with the cellular signaling aspects of the chronic disease.
+It is too early to say “yes,” but studies suggest that turmeric may help prevent some types of cancers.
+Some studies have shown that curcumin may help prevent several forms of cancer, including breast, lung, stomach, liver, and colon, because of its anti-inflammatory and antioxidant properties.
+It may stop cancer development by interfering with the cellular signaling aspects of the chronic disease.

 Why turmeric with milk?